Questions over plan for Royal Navy to take charge of tackling migrant crossings

 Plans to put the military in charge of tackling the number of boats crossing the Channel have been called into question.

-The Ministry of Defence (MoD) is to take over command of the operation from the Border Force within weeks in a move signed off by the Prime Minister according to The Times and Daily Mail.
+The Ministry of Defence (MoD) is to take over command of the operation from the Border Force, reportedly within weeks, in a move signed off by the Prime Minister.

 Critics branded the plan “pathetic”, “cruel and inhumane”, while others raised concerns over how it could divert the Royal Navy away from other priorities.